digidem/comapeo-config-builder-api/README.md

 - Categories with `track: true` are added to the track list (must not be empty if any track is declared).

 #### Limits & validation (v2)
-- JSON body ≤ 1 MB (enforced while streaming parse).
+- JSON body ≤ 10 MB (streaming-validated).
 - SVG icons ≤ 2 MB each; icons can be provided via:
   - `svgData` (inline SVG string)
   - `svgUrl` (remote fetch with 5s timeout and content-type check)